superluminar-io/statista-cdk-workshop/docs/labs/lab_5/1_hands_on.md

 },
 ```

-Well, now we still have the credentials hardcoded in the codebase - and the wrong ones at that - because we just moved them from the `.env` file to the infrastructure...
+Well, now we still have the credentials hardcoded in the codebase - and the wrong ones at that - because we just moved them from the configuration file to the infrastructure...

-Wouldn't it be nice if we could just read them from the secret manager? ;P
+Wouldn't it be nice if we could just read them from the secret manager?
 Yes, that's possible, it's what we'll do next.

 Since we already expose the `dbCredentialsSecret` from the databaseStack, we only need to pass it to the EcsStack and use the secret reference it represents.